Coverage Guided Testing for Recurrent Neural Networks: Coverage Guided Test Case Generation

-Test oracle is usually employed to determine if a test case passes or fails.
-Test oracle automation is important to remove a bottleneck that inhibits greater overall test automation \cite{BHMSY2015}.
-For our testing of LSTM networks, we employ a constraint (or more broadly, a program) to determine whether a generated test case passes the oracle or not.
-A test case does not pass the test oracle suggests a potential safety loophole.
-It is usually for the designer (or developer) of the LSTM network to determine which constraint should be taken as the oracle, since the latter relates to the correctness specification of the network under design.
-In this paper, as an example to exhibit our test framework, we take the currently intensively-studied adversarial example problem \cite{szegedy2014intriguing} to design our test oracle, and remark that the test oracle in general is orthogonal to the test framework we developed in this paper.

-Practically, to work with adversarial examples, we define a set of norm-balls, each of which is centered around a data sample with known label.
-The radius $\alpha_{oracle}$ of norm-balls is given to intuitively mean that a human cannot differentiate between inputs within a norm ball.
-In this paper, we consider Euclidean distance, i.e. $L^2$-norm $\distance{\cdot}{2}$.
-We say that a test case $x'$ does not pass the oracle if and only if (1) $x'$ is within the norm-ball of some known sample $x$, i.e., $\distance{x-x'}{2} \leq \alpha_{oracle}$, and (2) $x'$ has a different classification from $x$, i.e., $\varphi(x)\neq \varphi(x')$.
-Take the definition in \cite{szegedy2016rethinking}, a test case does not pass the oracle is an adversarial example.
-Line 9 of Algorithm \ref{alg:xmainAlgorithm} checks whether or not a test case passes the oracle.

-Given an LSTM network and a specific test metric, once a test suite is generated, the \textbf{adversary rate} is the percentage of test cases that do not pass the oracle.
+\paragraph{Test Oracle} Test oracle determines if a test case passes or fails.
+We define a set of norm-balls, each of which is centered around a data sample with known label.
+The radius $r_{oracle}$ of norm-balls intuitively means that a human cannot differentiate between inputs within a norm ball.
+In this paper, Euclidean distance, i.e. $L^2$-norm $\distance{\cdot}{2}$ is used.
+A test case $x'$ is said to not pass the oracle if (1) $x'$ is within the norm-ball of some known sample $x$, i.e., $\distance{x-x'}{2} \leq r_{oracle}$, and (2) $x'$ has a different classification from $x$, i.e., $\varphi(x)\neq \varphi(x')$.
+Take the definition in \cite{szegedy2016rethinking}, a test case does not pass the oracle is an adversarial sample.
+We use \textbf{adversary rate} to denote the percentage of test cases that do not pass the oracle.